NickLiffen/ghas-enablement/README.md

 git clone https://github.com/NickLiffen/ghas-enablement.git
 ```

-2. Change directory to the repository you have just installed.
+2. Change the directory to the repository you have just installed.

 ```
 cd ghas-enablement